 - 1 cup chickpeas (cover with water by at least three inches and soak overnight or for eight hours.
 Drain before using)

-- 4 tbsp parsley (roughly chopped)
+- 4 tablespoon parsley (roughly chopped)

-- 4 tbsp coriander (roughly chopped)
+- 4 tablespoon coriander (roughly chopped)

 - 3 cloves garlic (crushed and chopped)